Attorneys Discuss Child Abuse and Molestation in San Diego Child Custody Cases

 No one wants to think the dreaded words "child abuse."
 But it’s better to be safe than sorry where children are concerned.
-Mattis Law, A.P.C. has an established four decade track record of proven success in family law.
+Mattis Law, A.P.C. has an established track record of proven success in family law.
 You owe it to yourself to retain the best possible representation for your case in San Diego, Del Mar, or La Jolla.
 For a complimentary case evaluation call (858) 328-4400.

 - Alleging Abuse in a Custody Dispute